 Of course you can get to know a person in many ways, but there’s no doubt that certain signs are much more telling for some traits.
 For example, it would be difficult to judge a person’s extroversion based on what they order for lunch.

-- A person’s blog or website can tell you how open they are
+But on the other hand: A person’s home can tell you about their conscientiousness, and a person’s blog or website can tell you how open they are.

 When you’re trying to gauge a certain characteristic, make sure the context you’re looking at it in makes sense.